 How can we help?

-At the Institute of Family Therapy (IFT) we offer help to those who are finding relationships problematic and would like the opportunity to explore and think about those issues.
-Our main focus is on working with couples, families or other relationship groups.
+At the Institute of Family Therapy (IFT) we offer help to couples, families and other relationship groups who are finding relationships problematic and would like the opportunity to explore and think about those issues.

 Bringing people together in a safe and supportive atmosphere can often help to improve communication and allow a better understanding of each other.
 Our focus is on how to move forward although sometimes it is important to think about past events and their impact on the present and future.